-When trying to describe Outreach’s approach to community development, a lot of people opt for the old saying, “…teach a person to fish, and they’ll eat for a lifetime.”
+When trying to describe Outreach’s approach to community-led development, a lot of people opt for the old saying, “Teach a person to fish, and they’ll eat for a lifetime.”
 It’s a fairly universal metaphor for the utility of teaching skills over providing relief, and every once in a while, comes in handy as a literal example of a project underway in one of our partner communities.

 Others in Zaldy’s community were in the same predicament: Already working at capacity, but continually unable to earn enough money to afford food or household basics.
-When the neighbors gathered for an Outreach-facilitated meeting to discuss their needs, eliminating food insecurity was identified as the most pressing need facing them.
+When neighbors gathered for an Outreach-facilitated meeting to discuss their needs, eliminating food insecurity was identified as the most pressing they faced.

 Solutions were discussed and prioritized: Requesting assistance from government or non-profit agencies, increased planting of vegetables and fruit trees, acquiring livestock, and operating a fishpond were the most realistic options presented.

 “We were excited when we got the fingerlings!
 At long last, the activity that we used to just talk and talk about finally came true.
 We now have a ready source of food for our families.”